yhinai/betterSearch/README.md

 *   **SOCRATIC Mode (`?`)**: A pedagogical engine.
 The AI **refuses** to give direct answers.
 Instead, it guides you through questioning, identifies gaps in your logic, validates prerequisites, and forces you to derive the solution yourself.

 ### 🎨 Dynamic Schematic Rendering
-HiveMind understands that text is often insufficient for complex systems.
+betterSearch understands that text is often insufficient for complex systems.
 *   **Auto-Visualization**: If a topic involves architecture, flows, or systems (e.g., "The Krebs Cycle", "HTTP Handshake"), the AI generates raw SVG blueprints in real-time.
 *   **Interactive View**: Click any generated schematic to enter **Full-Scale Rendering Mode** for a distraction-free inspection.